 In both commercial and industrial facilities, the lighting used is a huge energy draw.
 This is because these are often vast spaces that need to be brightly light for long periods of time, if not the entire 24 hour day.

 What is a Lighting Audit?

-A Lighting Audit is typically performed as an in-person analysis of a building with the main purpose being to find your current lighting situation and provide steps on how to optimize your energy savings opportunities.
+A lighting audit is performed as an in-person analysis of a building with the main purpose being to find your current lighting situation and provide steps on how to optimize your energy savings opportunities.
 The audit can be conducted on indoor and outdoor spaces.

 General Information Needed